dendronhq/dendron-site/vault/dendron.pro.dendron-cli.md

   --wsRoot      location of workspace                                 [required] --enginePort  If set, connecto to running engine.
 If not set, create new
                 instance of Dendron Engine
-  --actions     what actions the doctor should take
+  --     what actions the doctor should take
                             [array] [choices: "h1ToTitle", "h1ToH2"]
   --query       run doctor over a query                                 [string] --limit       limit num changes                                       [number]